 - Map and Locations

-The PhD program in music with a concentration in musicology focuses on the scholarly study of music in historical contexts and on musical traditions as sociocultural artifact as well as on behavior and performance.
+The PhD program in music with a concentration in musicology focuses on the scholarly study of music in historical contexts, musical traditions as sociocultural artifact and behavior and performance.

 Students explore and engage in multisensory learning experiences concerning forms and genres, performance practices, instruments, spaces, philosophies, musical infrastructures and geographic locations.